andreasvarga/FaultDetectionTools.jl/README.md

 The implemented functions are based on the computational procedures described in Chapters 5, 6 and 7 of the book:

-Andreas Varga, "[Solving Fault Diagnosis Problems, Linear Synthesis Techniques](http://www.springer.com/us/book/9783319515588)", vol. 84 of Studies in Systems, Decision and Control, Springer International Publishing, xxviii+394, 2017.
+**Andreas Varga**, [Solving Fault Diagnosis Problems, Linear Synthesis Techniques](https://www.springer.com/us/book/9783319515588), vol. 84 of Studies in Systems, Decision and Control, Springer International Publishing, xxviii+394, 2017.

 This book describes the mathematical background of solving synthesis problems of fault detection and model detection filters and gives detailed descriptions of the underlying synthesis procedures.